Holistic local sustainability; food, water, energy, money, people

 TV documentaries about the Nazis and their atrocities are peculiarly commonplace and popular even today.
 These documentaries understandably demonize the inhumanity of the perpetrators of those crimes.
 But demonization creates a distance and ‘otherness’ that implies ‘we could never do that’.
 Dehumanization conveniently and dangerously dismisses a rigorous and deeper analysis.
 Perhaps unanswered questions explain the on-going fascination with Nazis.
 Perhaps our demons still haunt us?
 In this piece, I seek to redress the history of 20th Century Germany with two key elements that have, I believe, lacked adequate attention and give us greater insight.
 It is in no way an apology for Nazi war crimes.

 Before we look at those two elements, let’s start with a fact of German history that is well known.
 Unlike its western neighbours, Germany only achieved a comparable level of national unity after Prussia emerged from the Franco-Prussian wars in 1870 and later evolved into the German Empire that entered the 20th Century.
+By contrast, England had enough of a national consciousness to wage a civil war more than 300 years earlier.

 The German Empire was an absolute monarchy and it’s third and last autocrat was Kaiser Wilhelm II, Queen Victoria’s eldest grandchild.
 His birth was difficult and left him with numerous disabilities: